nickovic/rtamt/README.md

     monitor()
 }
 ```
-The same program, but with slightly different timestamps still reports `0` number of periodic sampling assumption violations.
-This is because the difference between all consecuting sampling timestamps remains within the (implicitely) specified `10%` tolerance.
+The same program, but with slightly different timestamps still reports `0`
+number of periodic sampling assumption violations.
+This is because the
+difference between all consecutive sampling timestamps remains within
+the (implicitely) specified `10%` tolerance.

 ```